lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-6.rst

 **4.2.
 Visit dates cumulative histogram**

-Click on the "expMidptMJD" column to sort by observation time; you will see a triangle pointing up.
-This means that the table is now sorted by expMidptMJD so that it is in ascending order (confirm that it is sorted by looking at the first few table entries).
+Note that when we ran the ADQL query, we included an "ORDER BY" statement to return a table that is sorted by expMidptMJD in ascending order (confirm that it is sorted by looking at the first few table entries).
+We can use this to plot a cumulative histogram of exposures as a function of expMidptMJD.

 Add a new column to the table by clicking the column+ icon.
 Click "Use preset function", and select "Number rows in current sort order".
 Give the new column a name (e.g., "cumulative_expnum") and click "Add Column".